zedann/MarketX-TS/README.md

 ## Tech Stack

 - Go for migrations
-- JavaScript for the server
+- Typescript for the server
 - PostgreSQL
 - Docker
 - Docker Compose